IT3038C/IT3038C.github.io/docs/week-12.md

 Run the app and go to the welcome page <http://localhost:5000/welcome>

 OOPS!
 We got an error.
-Let’s turn on debugging and try to solve this issue.
+Let's turn on debugging and try to solve this issue.

 Open `web.py`